In fact, I am not a father and not a mother. I am a child and I have a question. Should parents teach their children about sex or not?

 In this counseling answer:

-•Maybe you could talk to a family friend or relative about your needs, indirectly if you like, so that they can draw your parents’ attention to it.”
+•Talk to a family friend or relative about your needs, indirectly if you like, so that they can draw your parents’ attention to it.

 As-salamu `alaykum, dear son.

 Your family must be very proud to have you as their son.
 It is clear that you are a young man trying to handle your life the way Allah Most High loves.